Q-Save: Towards Scoring and Attribution for Generated Video Evaluation: Q-Save

-RL training uses a batch size of 256, a learning rate of 2e-6, with G = 8 generations per rollout on 16×H20 GPUs (about 1 hour per step).

-\textbf{SFT Cool Off. }We saved the correct data rolled out in the second stage (reinforcement learning, RL), reformat it into the structure of "Rating\textless think\textgreater...reason...\textless/think\textgreater", and then perform Supervised Fine-Tuning (SFT) again on this reformatted data.
-The rationale is that the RL-refined model exhibits instability in video quality evaluation due to its CoT structure, whereas the model trained on the aforementioned reformatted data produces stable scores under our scoring method.
+\textbf{SFT Cool Off. }Finally, we distill stable scoring behavior by saving the correct rollouts, reformatting them into the structure of ``Rating\textless think\textgreater...reason...\textless/think\textgreater'', and running SFT again.
+This mitigates the instability sometimes introduced by RL and yields more consistent scores under our softmax-based scoring method.